nextflow-io/nextflow/docs/executor.md

 :::

 :::{note}
-Some SLURM clusters require memory allocation to be specified with `--mem-per-cpu` instead by `--mem`.
-Specify `executor.memPerCpu = true` in the config to activate with behaviour.
-:::

-:::{tip}
 Nextflow does not provide direct support for SLURM multi-clusters.
 If you need to submit workflow executions to a cluster other than the current one, specify it with the `SLURM_CLUSTERS` variable in the launch environment.
+:::

+:::{versionadded} 23.06.0-edge
+Some SLURM clusters require memory allocation to be specified with `--mem-per-cpu` instead of `--mem`.
+You can specify `executor.memPerCpu = true` in the Nextflow configuration to enable this behavior.
 :::